Nonprofit Resources

 Ted R. Batson, Jr.

-Ted serves as partner, tax counsel, and Professional Practice Leader – Tax.
-As a certified public accountant and tax counsel, Ted advises exempt organizations of all sizes on a wide range of issues.
-This includes consulting on tax and employee benefit related matters, representation before state and federal tax authorities, and assistance with firm audit or advisory engagements to formulate advice and counsel on important operating and tax issues.
-Ted also leads the firm’s tax preparation practice, including IRS Forms 990 and 990-T and related state forms.
+Ted serves as Tax Counsel and Professional Practice Leader – Tax, CapinCrouse and Partner, CRI Advisors, LLC†.
+A certified public accountant and licensed attorney, Ted advises exempt organizations of all sizes on a wide range of tax matters, including representation before state and federal tax authorities and assistance with firm audit or advisory engagements to formulate advice and counsel on important operating and tax issues.
+In addition to tax advisory services, Ted leads the firm’s tax preparation practice, including IRS Forms 990 and 990-T and related state forms.
 Note: Although licensed to practice law in Indiana, Ted's services through CapinCrouse do not involve the practice of law and consequently do not result in the creation of an attorney-client relationship.